Living Labs - INDIGENOUS INNOVATION AND LEADERSHIP

 Time: 8am – 6pm

-Details: Depart Te Pae at 8am for a 2 hour drive to Akaroa.
-You will return to Te Pae by 6pm.
+Details: Depart Town Hall at 8am for a 2 hour drive to Akaroa.
+You will return by 6pm.
 Lunch is provided at the Marae.

 Te Kori a te Kō is the name of an indigenous-led climate change adaptation programme that is inspired by the past, reaching into origin stories, and gives voice to the connection to whenua and moana.
 It encapsulates five projects, all of which are centred on Akaroa Harbour as the compass, teacher and guide for this kaupapa.
 The five projects are interwoven to break down silos and apply holistic, multi-objective planning and thinking to climate change adaptation.